Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Conclusion

 \section{Conclusion}

-In this paper, we consider a multivariate process with long-memory properties, with a linear representation.
+In this paper, we consider a multivariate process with long-range dependence properties, with a linear representation.
 We first establish that the covariance between wavelet coefficients is asymptotically Gaussian.
 The variance is explicitely given, and the convergence is established under mild assumptions on the wavelet transform and on the process.
-Asymptotic normality for the wavelet-based Whittle estimators defined in \cite{AchardGannaz} is also provided.
+The asymptotic normality for the wavelet-based Whittle estimators defined in~\cite{AchardGannaz} is also established.

-An essential point for real data application is the development of statistical tests, on the long-memory parameters and on the long-run covariance.
-For example, as illustrated here on a real data example, these characteristics are intrinsically related to the brain activity recordings in neuroscience.
-Some works highlighted that their distributions can be modified by pathologies (see {\it e.g.} \cite{maxim.2005.1} and \cite{Achard_coma}).
-Statistical tests may be useful to assess rigorously such observations.
-The variances obtained in the present work show that the estimations are highly correlated.
-Additional work is necessary to propose test procedures.